 Numbering, the assignment and use of telephone numbers, affects signaling as well as switching.
-It is the number or the translated number, as we found out in Section 1.3.2, that routes the call.
+It is the number or the translated number, that routes the call.
 There is "uniform" numbering and "nonuniform" numbering.
-How does each affect signaling?
+How does each affect signal?
 Uniform numbering can simplify a signaling system.
-Mostuniform systems in the nontoll or local-area case are based on seven digits, although some are based on six.
+Most uniform systems in the non-toll or local-area case are based on seven digits, although some are based on six.
 The last four digits identify the subscriber.
 The first three dig- its (or the first two in the case of a six-digit system) identify the exchange.
-Thus the local exchange or transit exchanges know when all digits are received.
+Thus, the local exchange ortransit exchanges know when all digits are received.
 There are two advantages to this sort of scheme:

-- 1. The switch can proceed with the call once all digits are received because it "knows" when the last digit (either the sixth or seventh)has been received. - 2.
+- 1. The switch can proceed with the call once all digits are received because it "knows" when the last digit (either the sixth or seventh) has been received. - 2.
 "Knowing" the number of digits to expect provides inherenterror control and makes "time out" simpler.
 For nonuniform numbering, particularly on direct distance dialing in the international service, switches require considerably more intelligence built in.
 It is the initial digit or digits that will tell how many digits are to follow, at least in theory.

-However, in local or national systems with nonuniform numbering, the originating register has no way of knowing whether it has received the last digit, with the exception of receiving the maximum total used in the national system.
-With nonuniform numbering, an incompletely dialed call can cause a useless call setup across a network up to the terminating exchange, and the call setup is released only after time out has run its course.
-It is evident that with nonuniform numbering systems, national (and international) networks are better suited to signaling systems operating end to end with good features of backward information, such as the R-2 system (Ref.5).
+However, in local or national systems with nonuniform numbering, the originating registerhas no way of knowing whether it has received the last digit, with the exception of receiving the maximum total used in the national system.
+With nonuniform numbering, an incompletely dialed call can cause a useless call setup across a network up to the terminatingexchange, and the call setup is released only after time out has run its course.
+It is evident that with nonuniform numbering systems, national (and international) networks are better suited to signaling systems operating end to end with good features of backward information, such as the R-2 system.